We use cookies to optimize our website & deliver you the best service

 ]

-Diabetics are generally not qualified donors.
-However, if your diabetes is well-controlled, you may still be eligible to donate.
+Diabetics are generally not eligible to donate.
+However, if your diabetes is well-controlled, you may still qualify.
 Please visit the center for an individual assessment.

 Can I donate if I've had Deep Vein Thrombosis (DVT)?